AlessandroPoggiali/QVAR/README.md

 * Clone this repo with `git clone https://github.com/AlessandroPoggiali/QVAR.git`
 * Navigate to the QVAR directory and run the command `python3 test.py`

-The `test.py` file contains code that will run the HQFS algorithm on both synthetic and real datasets.
-By running this file, you will be able to see how the algorithm performs on different types of data.
-The output of the algorithm will be displayed in the terminal window.
+The `test.py` file contains code that will run the QVAR subroutine on a two-gates input circuit U.